 When it comes to cleaning copper pans, it’s fine to keep things simple.
 The jam makers I talked to keep their pans clean and dry, but they’re not fussy about a little natural, penny-colored patina.

 Rachel Saunders advises rinsing your pan right after you use it, cleaning it with a very mild detergent, and drying it at once.
 These simple precautions will help to prevent any unwanted reactions.
 If you do ever notice evidence of oxidation on your pan — a sort of green, mustardy ick, as I understand it — you can use a very gentle scouring pad to get rid of it.

 Copper pans can take some abuse.
 From a safety perspective, there’s no need to worry about some scratches or scorching.
-Feel free to crank your copper to the highest heat.
-That’s what it’s made for.
+Feel free to crank your copper to the highest heat (ONLY WHEN IT CONTAINS LIQUID) That’s what it’s made for.